How to do a plugin/theme conflict test?

 - Check the site to see if the issue still exists.
 If the issue goes away after deactivating other plugins and switching themes, then this means that either the theme or one of the plugins was conflicting with Ultimate Member.
 If the issue still exists then it is not a plugin or theme conflict.

 - If it turns out to be a plugin/theme conflict, then you need to activate the plugins/theme one by one until you find the plugin/theme that causes the issue to come back.

 - Once you have identified the conflict you can report the conflict to the developers of the plugin/theme and also to us.

 NOTE: We suggest that you take a full backup of your site before deactivating plugins and themes as this will give you a restore point.

-Doing a conflict test when your site is live to public
+Doing a conflict test when your site is live to the public

-Because a conflict test involves deactivating plugins and switching themes, this will effect the look and functionality of your site (even if temporary).
-To not impact visitors to your site we strongly advice creating a clone of your site and putting the clone onto a test domain to allow for proper testing to be done.
+Because a conflict test involves deactivating plugins and switching themes, this will affect the look and functionality of your site (even if temporary).
+To not impact visitors to your site we strongly advise creating a clone of your site and putting the clone onto a test domain to allow for proper testing to be done.